The Binary Guardians

 The Binary Guardians are a group of hackers that have claimed responsibility for several attacks to government and private websites in Venezuela.
 The group is made of informatic security analysts with several years of experience.
+In August 2017, the group hacked a large number of Venezuelan government websites and posted messages in support of the attack on Fort Paramacay, codenamed Operation David.